clarkjoey/PacMen/README.md

-# PacMan
+# PacMen
-This is the PacMan project I learned how to build in Week 4 of my MIT masters certificate and then expanded on in week 7.
+This is the PacMen project I learned how to build in Week 4 of my MIT masters certificate and then expanded on in week 7.
+This program should create a user defined amount of Pacmen that bounce from wall to wall.
+The walls are the size of the viewing window!

 ## Description:
 This project is to recreate a famous arcade game and show how javascript can work with HTML to make a game.
 You'll see examples of variables, arrays, functions, and how they all work together.